AdeshGhadage/CryptoWebWallet/README.md

 - **Not Production Ready**: Do not use for mainnet or real funds
 - **Backup Seed Phrase**: Always backup your mnemonic phrase securely
 - **Clear Data**: Use "Logout" to clear all stored data when done testing

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🆘 Troubleshooting